Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 Automation + business rules engine

-As the cost of labor increases, so will the use of automation.
+As the cost of labor increases, so will the use of eCommerce automation.
 Customers are already hungry for tools that help optimize data integrity across systems, or eliminate some or all tasks related to logging data, reporting or updating content.

 If your team is wasting time on tedious, time-consuming tasks, your PIM solution needs to take this repetitive work off their plate.
 Strong solutions typically include dedicated features designed to help you improve product data, rather than simply providing a different avenue to enrich product information.